SUHAN-I/ECO-AI/README.md

 - 💳 **Green Finance Layer** — carbon credit generation and trading for verified waste diversion
 - 🏛️ **Policy Intelligence** — AI-driven EPR regulation advisory tools for governments

-> *"We can make this vision turn to reality through innovative thinking and collective action."*
+> *"We can make this vision turn into reality through innovative thinking and collective action."*
 > — **ECO AI Team, 2026**

 ---